rrvyas/GSOC-Realtime-Focus-Peaking/README.md

 # GSOC-Realtime-Focus-Peaking
-The VHDL kernel implements Realtime focus peaking algorithm on a stream if incoming pixels
+The VHDL kernel implements Realtime focus peaking algorithm on a stream of incoming pixels